jack-landon/spl-tokens-metadata/README.md

 cd spl-tokens-metadata
 ```

-### 3. Create a repo on Github to house the token metadata
+### 3. Create a PUBLIC repo on Github to house the token metadata

-[Click here](https://github.com/new) to create a new repo on Github called `spl-tokens-metadata`, and follow the instructions.<br />
+[Click here](https://github.com/new) to create a new _public_ repo on Github called `spl-tokens-metadata`, and follow the instructions.<br />
 This program will push each new token's metadata to this repo.

+> This must be public, otherwise the token metadata will not be able to be fetched

 ### 4. Add your Solana Address and Github Username to config.json